 My research focuses on the function, style, and physical history of sixteenth-century Italian drawings.
-As the Ashmolean-Getty Paper Project Research Fellow, I am working as part of a team to catalogue the Italian drawings (https://www.ashmolean.org/italian-drawings-project) in the museum’s collection.
-This 18-month research fellowship, part of the Getty Paper Project initiative, supports curatorial research training in drawings scholarship and connoisseurship.
+As the Ashmolean-Getty Paper Project Research Fellow at the Ashmolean Museum, I worked as part of a team to catalogue the Italian drawings in the museum’s collection.
+This 18-month research fellowship, which started in February 2019, was part of the Getty Paper Project initiative, supporting curatorial research training in drawings scholarship and connoisseurship.
 The research and writing carried out as part of this project will be made available online, and will ultimately serve as the basis for a printed catalogue.
 My doctoral thesis examined sixteenth-century Italian drawings for and after sculpture, weighing historical notions about sculptural drawings against the internal evidence of the surviving sheets.
 This study clarified the extant corpora of drawings by Renaissance sculptors, and shed new light on their preparatory processes.

 2019. http://www.themorgan.org/drawings, multiple catalogue entries of Italian Renaissance drawings, artists born before 1550.

 2019.
 Drawing from Michelangelo: Raffaello da Montelupo in the Medici Chapel, Robert H. Smith Renaissance Sculpture Conference, Creating Sculpture: The Drawings and Models of Renaissance Sculptors, Victoria & Albert Museum, London, 24-25 March 2017, forthcoming.